driesvints/vat-calculator/README.md

 ## Usage
 <a name="calculate-the-gross-price"></a>
 ### Calculate the gross price
-To calculate the gross price use the `calculate` method with a net price and a country code as paremeters.
+To calculate the gross price use the `calculate` method with a net price and a country code as parameters.

 ```php
 $grossPrice = VatCalculator::calculate( 24.00, 'DE' );